RooyyDoe/browser-technologies-2021/README.md

   label.classList.add('valid')
   ```

-  When a input field is not correctly filled in the `next` submit button will be disabled and when the `valid` class is added to the label the button will be enabled again.
+  When a input field is not correctly filled in, the `next` submit button will be disabled and when the `valid` class is added to the label, the button will be enabled again.

   ```
   // invalid case